IRS Trust Fund Recovery Penalty – What Business Owners Need to Know

 • File returns on time—even if you can’t pay

-• Get professional help at the first sign of cash flow issues
+• Get professional help at the first sign of when payroll taxes fall behind

 Related: Behind on Payroll Taxes?
 Orange County Businesses, Here’s What to Do Now